apps-fab/exercism-app/README.md

 # Exercism App
-Mac and iPad app for exercism
+Mac and iPad app for exercism.
+You can find us on [app store](https://apps.apple.com/ke/app/exercode/id6477780023?mt=12)

 ## Architecture
 The current architecture is straightforward since most of the features built are very simple.
 It is however evolving with need.